 It’s quite possible you’ve had your fair share of coffee, like Americanos, cappuccinos, flat whites, and even mochas.
 But have you tried any of these uncommon coffee beverages, like egg coffee or wine coffee (and that’s just for starters)?
-If you’re looking to up your caffeine game, here are five unique coffee drinks you need to try.
+If you’re looking to up your caffeine game, here are six unique coffee drinks you need to try.
 It’s a great way to mark National Coffee Day!

 While we might prefer a stiff cup of black brew (no chaser) on the average weekday morning, every once in awhile it’s nice to break out of a caffeinated rut and give something unusual a try.
 Here are six of our favorite out-there options that will put the pep back into your coffee break—or at least become a funny story to relate to friends over your next run-of-the-mill latte.

 This Scandinavian-style brew is common in Minnesota (it’s even featured at the state fair), and despite the name, it is not actually a way to make a one-bowl breakfast: Mixing an egg in with coffee brewed in a pan is simply a way to eliminate bitterness in the coffee while also clarifying the liquid and adding a silky texture.
 (Believe it or not, the egg doesn’t impart much flavor—this will not, in other words, just become a very weird omelette.)